boathit/boathit.github.io/index.md

 ## Students and Alumni

-I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students</font> with strong programming skills and solid math background are welcome, feel free to drop me an email and attach your cv if you are interested in the above topics.
+I am very glad to work with some excellent students at HITSZ.
+Self-motivated undergraduate students with strong programming skills and solid math background are welcome, feel free to drop me an email and attach your cv if you are interested in the above topics.

 |:--------|:--------|:-------|:--------|
 | Yunfeng Liao |&nbsp; (廖云峰)   |&nbsp; class of 2022@HITSZ | |